Our Lady of Prompt Succor of Binondo

-Our Lady of Prompt Succor, also known as Nuestra Señora de Biglang Awa, Nuestra Señora del Pronto Socorro, Nuestra Señora del Pronto Socorro de Binondo or Virgen del Pronto Socorro de Binondo is a framed beautifully colored oil painting placed over a sheet of metal.
+Our Lady of Prompt Succor, also known as Nuestra Señora de Biglang Awa, Nuestra Señora del Pronto Socorro, Nuestra Señora del Pronto Socorro de Binondo or Virgen del Pronto Socorro de Binondo is a framed oil painting placed over a sheet of metal.
 It shows the Virgin Mary with the infant Jesus seated on her right arm.
 She is dressed in a red tunic with a blue mantle.
-The face of our lady is very most pious and that of the holy infant so winning and expressive as He looks towards His Mother.
+The face of Mary is pious and that of the holy infant winning and expressive as He looks towards His Mother.

 Description

 The frame measures approximately 20 Centimeters in height and 15 and one half in with.
 Adorning the mantle and tunic of celestial virgin are small pearls and tiny gold stars.
 At her feet is a half-moon made of the same sheet of silver metal.
 Around the image is an oval arch of 12 golden stars.
 Two large ones at the lower part and four smaller pairs towards the top.
 The Holy Infant holds a golden globe crowned with a cross of the same precious metal.
 Both Mother and Child wear crowns of gold which are superimposed on the painting: for the half-moon at her feet, a chain of gold and pearls goes all around the border of the image described.